Time Allowed: 3 Hours

-Ques 19: Who had organized the dalits into the 'Depressed Classes Association' in 1930?
+Q 19.
+Who had organized the Dalits into the 'Depressed Classes Association' in 1930?
 Describe his achievements.

 Define the term 'Civil Disobedience Movement.'
 Describe the participation of rich and poor peasant communities in the 'Civil Disobedience Movement.'

-7. He also launched Kalaram temple movement that sought entry of dalit in the Brahmin dominated temple.
+(vii) He also launched the Kalaram temple movement that sought entry of Dalit in the Brahmin dominated temple.

-The rich peasants were greatly affected by the economic depression and fall in prices of goods.he wanted reduction in land revenue.
-Swaraj for them meant reduction of taxes.
+- The rich peasants were greatly affected by the economic depression and the fall in the prices of goods.
+He wanted a reduction in land revenue.
+Swaraj for them meant the reduction of taxes.
 So they participated in the Civil Disobedience Movement.

-The poor peasants, on the other hand, wanted reduction in rent or revenue.
-For them Swaraj meant reduction of taxes.
-This was their aim in participation of the movement.
+- The poor peasants, on the other hand, wanted a reduction in rent or revenue.
+For them, Swaraj meant the reduction of taxes.
+This was their aim in participation in the movement.

-Ques 20: "Indian trade had played a crucial role in the late nineteenth century world economy."
+Q 20.
+"Indian trade had played a crucial role in the late nineteenth-century world economy."
 Analyze the statement.
 [5 × 1 = 5]

 "Series of changes affected the pattern of industrialization in India by the early twentieth century."
 Analyze the statement.

 "Industrialization had changed the form of urbanization in the modern period."
-Analyze the statement with special reference of London.
+Analyze the statement with special reference to London.

-Ans: The role on Indian economy in the nineteenth century world economy can be explained as follows:
+The role of the Indian economy in the nineteenth-century world economy can be explained as follows:

-2. Indian markets were flooded with the British manufactured goods.
+- Indian markets were flooded with British manufactured goods.

-3. There was a trade surplus for Britain while trading with India.
-SO this trade surplus was used in many ways.
+- There was a trade surplus for Britain while trading with India.
+So, this trade surplus was used in many ways.

-4. Not only with Britain, India also traded with China mainly in opium.
+- Not only with Britain, but India also traded with China mainly in opium.

 The pattern of industrialization changed in the 20th century due to various reasons.
 They are: